aamarcev/blog/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Computer and informational science
+    - course: Computer and information science
       institution: RUDN university
       year: 2023